nhatthm/grpcmock/resources/docs/SERVER.md

 `grpcmock` is using [`go.nhat.io/matcher/v2`](https://github.com/nhatthm/go-matcher) for matching values and that makes `grpcmock` more powerful and convenient than ever.
 When writing expectations for the header or the payload, you can use any kind of matchers for your needs.

-For example, the `UnaryRequest.WithHeader(header string, value interface{})` means you expect a header that matches a value, you can put any of these into the `value`
+For example, the `UnaryRequest.WithHeader(header string, value any)` means you expect a header that matches a value, you can put any of these into the `value`

 |          Type          | Explanation                            | Example                                               |